ciderapp/Cider-Docs/compilation/compiling-on-macos-beta.md

 2. After that, select all of the certificates in Keychain Access to generate as a .p12 file.
 Remember the file location and the .p12 password.

-3. Generate the app-specific password of your Apple Developer account ([https://support.apple.com/en-us/HT204397])
+3. ([https://support.apple.com/en-us/HT204397](Generate)) the app-specific password of your Apple Developer account

 ### Setting up environment variables.